cloudflare/cloudflare-go/README.md

 * Manage and automate changes to your DNS records within CloudFlare
 * Manage and automate changes to your zones (domains) on CloudFlare, including adding new zones to your account
-* List and modify the status of WAF (Web Application Firewall) rules for your zones.
+* List and modify the status of WAF (Web Application Firewall) rules for your zones
-* Fetch CloudFlare's IP ranges for automating your firewall whitelisting.
+* Fetch CloudFlare's IP ranges for automating your firewall whitelisting

 A command-line client, [flarectl](cmd/flarectl), is also available as part of this project.